Travel in Ireland - A guide for international students

 Dublin Area Rapid Transit (DART) - This electrically-operated train system serves 27 stations along the coast of Dublin, running from Howth in the north to Bray and Greystones in the south, it is an efficient way to travel on Dublin's east side.

 The LUAS - www.luas.ie is a tram service which operates two lines.
 The Green Line connects Sandyford to St. Stephen's Green and the Red Line connects Tallaght to Connolly Station.
-The Red Line and Green Line do not connect.
-There is a 15-minute walk between Abbey St. on the Red line and St. Stephen's Green on the Green Line.
+The Red Line and Green Line do not currently connect - there is a 15-minute walk between Abbey St. on the Red line and St. Stephen's Green on the Green Line - but further development work on the service is putting this link in place.
 Tickets bought for a journey starting on one line and finishing on the other are valid for the whole journey.
 Trains run from 5.30am to 12.30am every 7-10 minutes at peak times on the Red Line and every 5 minutes at peak times on the Green Line.
-Single journey tickets start from euro 1.30 depending on the length of your journey.
-A reduction in weekly and monthly fare prices is available if you have a Student TravelCard.

 Bus Átha Cliath / Dublin Bus - www.dublinbus.ie - operates an extensive network of bus routes from the city centre to most destinations in the city.
 Buses in the Dublin area run from 6.30am to 11.30pm approximately, with a reduced service on Sunday.
 Dublin Bus also runs a service from the Dublin airport to the city centre.